MysteryPancake/Rule-Book/README.md

 * Arrays with repeated variables must be `x: [Any] = Array(repeating: n, count: n)`, not `x = [Any](repeating: n, count: n)`.
 * `arc4random_uniform(max - min) + min` must be used to get random numbers in a range.
 * `UserDefaults.standard` must be used to save data such as scores and progress.
-* A newline mustn't be before the closing `}` of classes, functions or structs.
 * `arc4random` or `arc4random_uniform` must be used to get random numbers.
 * `.init` mustn't be used when calling functions with specific arguments.
 * Overridable classes must have as many `final` properties as possible.